The Veil Thins: A Samhain Reflection

 For me, this season is less about spooky décor (though let’s be real, my glitter skeletons are staying up year-round) and more about connection—between past and present, seen and unseen.

 It’s the time I clean my altar, light a beeswax candle, and whisper thanks to those who made me possible.
 My grandparents.
 My queer ancestors.
 Every teacher, witch, artist, and dreamer whose spark made it through the dark so I could keep it burning.
+Samhain reminds us that death is not the opposite of life—it’s the mirror that makes it shimmer.
+It asks us to remember that everything we love is temporary, and therefore precious.

 So, as you sip your tea and watch the leaves tumble, I invite you to honor your dead in whatever way feels right.
 Light a candle.
 Tell a story.
 Bake their favorite dessert.
 Laugh until it hurts.
 Because the veil may be thin, but love never fades.